-Catching CTA violations in a Next.js + shadcn/ui app
+Catching CTA findings in a Next.js + shadcn/ui app

-Buttons are the single most common place content-design standards get broken.
+Buttons are the single most common place content-design quality breaks down.
 They're short, they pass lint, they compile fine, they just don't read well.
 "Click here" ships.
 "Submit" ships.
 "Learn more" ships three times on the same page pointing at three different places.

 Setup